Reetika12795/RoboticProject_2022/README.md

 ```
 $ roslaunch turtlebot3_bringup turtlebot3_robot.launch
 ```

-This package does not come directly with a ros install; you may have to install it yourself either via apt.
+This package does not come directly with a ros install, you might have to install it yourself either via apt.

 ```
 run sudo apt install ros-<your_distro>-turtlebot3-bringup
 ```